 Versatile.
 We want people to wear WeatherWool for most everything they do.
 After all, if you don't wear it, then it cannot do its job.
 And so we have created clothing that works in a wide variety of Natural and human settings ... from the most difficult situations to the most leisurely.

 Why do you use the trademark “Hardcore Luxury”?

+Because we feel these two words convey pretty well the versatility of our garments.
+WeatherWool is chosen for its Hardcore Performance by people facing the most difficult situations ... and is chosen for its luxury by people who simply want to look and feel good when going about normal civilian life.
 We set out to create a hardcore product ... we have made our garments so that they outperform all others for general outdoor use.
 However, our functional specs required development of a pure wool Fabric that felt very soft and comfortable on the skin.
 If our Fabric was not comfortable, then we would have had to add liners to keep scratchy wool off the skin ... as usual with woolens ... and liners can get you in trouble in adverse conditions.
 So, we made a Fabric that enabled us to avoid the use of liners.
 The Fabric we needed did not exist, so we developed a high-performance, pure-wool Fabric that feels great on the skin.
 We did not intend to create a luxury product, but our functional specs created luxury, although we actually did not see it that way ourselves until people remarked to us that WeatherWool is a luxury product.
 Sounds strange, we know.
 But that's the way it turned out.
 Hardcore outdoors folk have given us a lot of great feedback.
 Other types of folks have told us our Fabric feels like cashmere but wears like iron.
 We love that the garments chosen for performance and protection in some of the most difficult circumstances are also chosen for style and comfort on city streets.

 Don't modern synthetics outperform wool?